vimotest/mps-alfi/documentation/knownProblems.md

     - Define the variable in the beginning of the method (optionally initialize it)
     - Set the value of the container at the end of the method and before every return statement (from the defined variable)
     - Do respective packing and unpacking around invocations
-- Not Implemented in generators: Feature Invocation, Super Invocation, Instance Creation, Assignment_FeatureLeftHandSide, PropertyAccess, and so on once we have classes and a type system
 - Unbounded Values cannot be represented in other languages
   - -> Currently we throw an error if the generator encounters it in a place where it would need to be translated